 Configure the service ingestion rate

-Click Manage Ingestion Rate to configure your service ingestion rate.
+Click Manage Ingestion Rate to get instructions on how to configure your service ingestion rate.

-To specify that a specific percentage of a service’s traffic should be sent, add a generated code snippet to your tracer configuration for that service.
+To specify a specific percentage of a service’s traffic to be sent, add an environment variable or a generated code snippet to your tracing library configuration for that service.

 - Select the service you want to change the ingested span percent for.